AdrienBertaud/OptimizationProject/README.md

-## How Deep Learning Selects the Global Minima
+## How Neural Networks Selects the Global Minima
 by drien Bertaud, Yanis Bendali and Danya Li

 ### Training and computing sharpness and non-uniformity
 ```
-python train.py
+python train_and_eval.py
 ```

 ### Plot results